 There are many boat trips to choose from, but we chose Freedom Adventures because their boat is large and comfortable (with a toilet), they limit groups to 16 people (there were only 4 of us in low season), and they bring kayaks.
 Our guide Ned was friendly and helpful and we had a hot Thai lunch cooked aboard the boat.

 A full day boat trip with Freedom Adventures costs 1600 baht ($51) per person including pick up/drop off from your hotel, lunch, fruit, water, soft drinks, kayaks, snorkelling gear and national marine park fees.

 The 4 islands are closed from June to September.

 Snorkel at Koh Rok

-Another beautiful island trip is to Koh Rok.
+Another beautiful day trip from Koh Lanta is to Koh Rok.
 Freedom Adventures doesn’t offer group trips to Koh Rok so we had to charter the entire boat, but as there were six of us this worked out to be only slightly more expensive than taking one of the group speedboat trips.